Dr Karolina Watroba

 Research

-My first book, Mann’s Magic Mountain: World Literature and Closer Reading, was published by Oxford University Press in 2022.
-It is the first study of Thomas Mann’s landmark German modernist novel Der Zauberberg (The Magic Mountain, 1924) that takes as its starting point the interest in Mann’s book shown by non-academic readers.
-It is also a case study in a cluster of issues central to the interrelated fields of transnational German studies, global modernism studies, comparative literature, and reception theory: it discusses the global circulation of German modernism, popular afterlives of a canonical work, access to cultural participation, relationship between so-called ‘high-brow’ and ‘low-brow’ culture, and the limitations of traditional academic reading practices.
+My first book, Mann's Magic Mountain: World Literature and Closer Reading (Oxford: OUP, 2022), is the first study of Thomas Mann's landmark German modernist novel Der Zauberberg (The Magic Mountain, 1924) that takes as its starting point the interest in Mann’s book shown by non-academic readers, moving from interwar Germany and Soviet Russia to present-day Hollywood and Japan, and beyond.
+It is also a case study in a cluster of issues central to the interrelated fields of transnational German studies, global modernism studies, comparative literature, and reception theory: it discusses the global circulation of German modernism, popular afterlives of a canonical work, access to cultural participation, relationship between so-called 'high-brow' and 'low-brow' culture, and the limitations of traditional academic reading practices.
 The book aims to present at once a sharply focussed and widely applicable argument about how and why literary scholars can and should study non-academic reading practices.

-I am now expanding this approach in two directions.
-In Metamorphoses: In Search of Franz Kafka, a literary non-fiction book which will be published by Profile Books in 2024, I tell Kafka’s story from the perspective of his readers around the world and introduce this reader-oriented approach to a wider audience.
-In 2023, I received a British Academy Talent Development Award to continue the underlying research on the creative reception of Kafka in contemporary Korean literature, and presented this ongoing work at Durham University as the winner of the Ann Moss Early Career Keynote Lecture Competition.
+My second book, Metamorphoses: In Search of Franz Kafka (London: Profile, 2024), aims to introduce this reader-oriented approach to a wider audience.
+It is an unconventional biography which tells Kafka’s story through the stories of his readers around the world, focusing on Oxford, Berlin, Prague, Jerusalem, and Seoul.
+In 2023, I received a British Academy Talent Development Award to continue the underlying research on the creative reception of Kafka in contemporary Korean culture, and presented this work at Durham University as the winner of the Ann Moss Early Career Keynote Lecture Competition.

-I have also written on a range of other topics, including Latin American responses to Alexander von Humboldt’s journey around 1800, afterlife of the Weimar-era German mountain film in contemporary Canadian cinema, Navid Kermani’s writings on Eastern Europe, uses of culture in times of crisis, and the new global novel.
+I have also written on a range of other topics, including the afterlife of the Weimar-era German mountain film in contemporary Canadian cinema, Latin American responses to Alexander von Humboldt’s journey around 1800, Navid Kermani's writings on Eastern Europe, uses of culture in times of crisis, and the new global novel.

 Selected publications